Curating the Palaeolithic: approaches to desk-based assessment and field evaluation, 23 March 2018

 - Consider from desk-based information whether there may be important Palaeolithic remains at a proposed development location.

-- Implement a "deposit-centred" approach for considering the likely nature and potential of any Palaeolithic remains.
+- Understand the characteristics of Pleistocene (Ice Age) geology, sufficent to implement a "deposit-centred" approach for considering the likely nature and potential of any Palaeolithic remains.

 - Know when a Palaeolithic field evaluation is required, the range of methods to investigate for Palaeolithic remains, and when different methods would be most appropriate.